Running srsRAN Project

-A PC with a Linux based OS (Ubuntu 20.04 or later)
+• A PC with a Linux based OS (Ubuntu 22.04 or later)

 Recommended:

 If you plan to connect the gNB to a COTS UE we recommend that you use an external clock source such as an Octoclock or GPSDO that is compatible with your RF-frontend, as the on-board clock within the USRP may not be accurate enough to enable a connection with the UE.
-This is discussed further in the relevant app note.
+This is discussed further in the relevant tutorial.

 The script does the following: